 - Monetary fine not exceeding $10,000.

+More "minor" thefts are typically classified as petit thefts.
 However, just because it is called minor does not mean that they are not serious.
-The penalties for these crimes are still serious and deserve aggressive defense.
-Per Florida Statutes, a petit theft of the first-degree occurs when the property taken is valued between $100 and $300 or if the defendant has a prior theft conviction on their criminal record.
+The penalties for these crimes are still severe.
+Per Florida Statutes, a petit theft of the first degree occurs when the property taken is valued between $100 and $300 or if the defendant has a prior theft conviction on their criminal record.
 Most instances of shoplifting are charged as petit theft crimes.

-This is a first-degree misdemeanor, punishable with the following:
+This is a first-degree misdemeanor, punishable by:

 - Imprisonment not exceeding a year; and